perl5 optionally warns on odd hash elements

 in DBI.
 Here you also see the manual prevention of the problem described below, protecting the iteration key from the global iterator in nested map loops.

-These cases just deserve a no strict "hashpairs" or fix it.
+These cases just deserve a no strict "hashpairs"

 The typical hackish workaround for such cases is constructing a temp. @array from the map and then assign the hash from this array.